Boötes: Meteor showers

 Boötes is home to the Quadrantid meteor shower, the most prolific annual meteor shower.
-It was discovered in January 1835 and named in 1864 by Alexander Hershell.
+It was discovered in January 1835 and named in 1864 by Alexander Herschel.
 The radiant is located in northern Boötes near Kappa Boötis, in its namesake former constellation of Quadrans Muralis.
 Quadrantid meteors are dim, but have a peak visible hourly rate of approximately 100 per hour on January 3–4.
 The zenithal hourly rate of the Quadrantids is approximately 130 meteors per hour at their peak; it is also a very narrow shower.

 The Quadrantids are notoriously difficult to observe because of a low radiant and often inclement weather.
 The parent body of the meteor shower has been disputed for decades; however, Peter Jenniskens has proposed 2003 EH1, a minor planet, as the parent.
 2003 EH1 may be linked to C/1490 Y1, a comet previously thought to be a potential parent body for the Quadrantids.

 2003 EH1 is a short-period comet of the Jupiter family; 500 years ago, it experienced a catastrophic breakup event.
 It is now dormant.
 The Quadrantids had notable displays in 1982, 1985 and 2004.
 Meteors from this shower often appear to have a blue hue and travel at a moderate speed of 41.5–43 kilometers per second.

 On April 28, 1984, a remarkable outburst of the normally placid Alpha Bootids was observed by visual observer Frank Witte from 00:00 to 2:30 UTC.
 In a 6 cm telescope, he observed 433 meteors in a field of view near Arcturus with a diameter of less than 1°.
 Peter Jenniskens comments that this outburst resembled a "typical dust trail crossing".
 The Alpha Bootids normally begin on April 14, peaking on April 27 and 28, and finishing on May 12.
 Its meteors are slow-moving, with a velocity of 20.9 kilometers per second.
 They may be related to Comet 73P/Schwassmann–Wachmann 3, but this connection is only theorized.